copyright

 • Public performance rights of motion pictures and other audio-visual programs

 To secure compliance with the licence conditions, IPOS is empowered to investigate and take regulatory actions against CMOs and their officers for any breach of the licence conditions.
+Where a breach is found, IPOS may take 1 or more of the following regulatory actions:

 The class licensing scheme contains a dual set of levers: licence conditions and best practices.
 Licence conditions are mandatory.
 Failure to comply constitutes a breach that may attract regulatory action by IPOS, such as financial penalties.
 In contrast, best practices are not mandatory.
 They are resources that encourage and assist CMOs to meet industry and international standards.
 If and when necessary and appropriate, certain best practices may be elevated to licence conditions subsequently.